RinshaVarangot/Infotact-Team-24/README.md

-Data Analysis Projects – Infotact Solutions Internship Overview
+Data Analysis Projects – Infotact Solutions
+Overview
 This repository contains multiple data analysis projects completed during my internship at Infotact Solutions.
 These projects focus on data cleaning, exploratory data analysis (EDA), visualization, business insights, and data-driven decision-making using Python and related data analysis tools.
 The objective of these projects is to transform raw datasets into meaningful insights that can support business strategies and operational improvements.